Yarifard/GUIInvariant/README.md

-This folder cotains files and folder related to AST-journal
+This folder cotains files and folder related to this study